3.6 Retention and Talent Acquisition Metrics

 Key Takeaways

-• Talent acquisition does not end with a hire; retention data helps HR identify whether staffing problems come from recruiting, selection, onboarding, management, or job design.
+• Talent acquisition does not end at hire; retention data shows whether staffing problems originate in recruiting, selection, onboarding, management, or job design.

-• Useful metrics connect process activity to outcomes such as quality of hire, offer acceptance, time to fill, turnover, and new-hire performance.
+• Useful metrics connect activity to outcomes — quality of hire, cost-per-hire, offer acceptance, time-to-fill, turnover rate, and new-hire performance.

 Closing the Loop After Hiring

-Workforce planning and talent acquisition are connected to retention.
-If a department keeps losing new hires, simply increasing recruiting activity may hide the real problem.
-HR should examine whether turnover is tied to inaccurate job previews, poor selection criteria, weak onboarding, manager behavior, compensation concerns, scheduling issues, unsafe conditions, or limited development opportunities.
+Workforce planning and talent acquisition connect directly to retention.
+If a department keeps losing new hires, simply ramping up recruiting hides the real problem.
+HR examines whether turnover ties to inaccurate previews, poor selection criteria, weak onboarding, manager behavior, compensation, scheduling, unsafe conditions, or limited development.

-A PHR-level response is evidence-based and operational.
-HR gathers data, looks for patterns, interviews stakeholders when appropriate, and recommends targeted action.
-The wrong exam answer often jumps to a popular solution without diagnosing the cause.
-For example, a referral bonus will not fix early resignations caused by unclear job expectations.
+A PHR-level response is evidence-based.
+HR gathers data, finds patterns, interviews stakeholders when appropriate, and recommends targeted action.
+The classic wrong answer jumps to a popular fix — a referral bonus will not cure early resignations caused by unclear job expectations.

 MetricWhat It Can RevealFollow-Up Question

-Time to fillProcess speed and vacancy durationWhere are delays occurring?
+Time-to-fillProcess speed and vacancy durationWhere are the delays occurring?

-New-hire turnoverFit, onboarding, manager, or job reality issuesWhen and why are people leaving?
+New-hire (90-day) turnoverFit, onboarding, manager, or job-reality issuesWhen and why are people leaving?

-Source yieldQuality by sourcing channelWhich sources produce qualified and retained hires?
+Source yieldQuality and retention by channelWhich sources produce hires who stay?

-Quality of hirePerformance and retention after selectionDid criteria predict success?
+Quality of hirePerformance and retention after selectionDid the criteria predict success?

-Metrics should be interpreted carefully.
-A low time to fill looks good only if the hire performs and stays.
-A high applicant count may not help if few applicants meet required qualifications.
-A strong source yield may still need review if the source limits access or produces a narrow applicant pool.
-HR should pair quantitative data with manager feedback, employee feedback, exit information, and process review.
+Metrics need careful interpretation.
+A low time-to-fill is good only if the hire performs and stays; speed that sacrifices quality just moves cost downstream.
+A high applicant count is hollow if few meet required qualifications.
+A strong source yield still warrants review if that source limits access or narrows the pool, raising adverse-impact concerns.
+HR pairs quantitative data with exit-interview themes, manager feedback, and employee surveys (such as engagement or stay-interview data) to triangulate the cause.

-Retention analysis should respect confidentiality and avoid blaming employees without evidence.
-If employees cite manager communication, workload, or scheduling in exit interviews, HR should look for corroborating data and patterns.
-If one department has higher turnover than comparable units, HR may review onboarding consistency, supervisor practices, staffing levels, and job expectations.
+Retention analysis must respect confidentiality and avoid blaming employees without evidence.
+If exit data repeatedly cites manager communication, workload, or scheduling, HR looks for corroborating patterns.
+If one department exceeds comparable units' turnover, HR reviews onboarding consistency, supervisor practices, staffing levels, and job expectations before acting.

-• Improve realistic job previews when expectations are mismatched.
+• Improve the realistic job preview when expectations are mismatched.

-• Revise selection criteria when hires lack needed skills.
+• Revise selection criteria when hires consistently lack needed skills.

 • Strengthen onboarding when early confusion is common.

-• Coach managers when local turnover patterns emerge.
+• Coach or develop managers when local turnover spikes.

-• Review pay or scheduling when market or work-life issues appear.
+• Review pay or scheduling when market or work-life issues appear (informed by compensation benchmarking).

-• Build internal mobility when employees leave for growth.
+• Build internal mobility and career paths when employees leave for growth.

-Retention also feeds future workforce plans.
-Stable roles may need normal replacement planning, while high-turnover roles may need redesigned jobs, better training, improved supervision, or different sourcing.
+The principle is fit between cause and action.
+PHR items typically present a symptom and ask for the best next step: when the cause is unclear, analyze before acting; when the cause is clear, choose a targeted, policy-consistent intervention and measure whether outcomes improve.
+Retention findings then feed the next workforce plan — stable roles need routine replacement planning, while high-turnover roles may need redesigned jobs, better training, improved supervision, or different sourcing.
 HR creates value by closing this loop rather than treating each vacancy as an isolated event.

 Test Your Knowledge